abratchik/mqtt-doorbell/README.md

-# mqtt-doorbell
+# Simple MQTT Door Bell
-A simple Linux doorbell container
+A simple Linux-based doorbell, which runs in a Docker container and plays the mp3 bell ringtone.